-Dear Chairman Miller and Ranking Member Kline:
+Dear Chairman Harkin and Ranking Member Enzi:

-<<<Sent via email: eseacomments@mail.house.gov>>>
+<<<Sent via email: >>>

-Thank you for the opportunity to submit suggestions on the reauthorization of the Elementary and Secondary Education Act.
-The Afterschool Alliance shares the Education and Labor Committee's vision of building a world-class education system that works for all students.
+Thank you for the opportunity to submit suggestions on the reauthorization of the Elementary and Secondary Education Act (ESEA).
+The Afterschool Alliance shares the Senate Health, Education, Labor and Pensions Committee's vision of building a world-class education system that works for all students.
 We thank the Committee for its long-standing commitment to a comprehensive approach to education that includes afterschool and summer opportunities and draws on community partnerships and cross-sector collaboration.

 The Afterschool Alliance works to ensure that all children, especially at-risk and struggling learners, have access to quality before-school, afterschool and summer opportunities.
 Our network of more than 26,000 afterschool partners is providing enriching learning opportunities for more than 8 million students nationwide by tapping community partnerships to provide engaging, hands-on activities that raise school attendance, graduation rates and overall school success.
 While much progress has been made, 15 million children remain unsupervised each school day and parents routinely cite the lack of available afterschool programs as a key challenge.
-As such we respectfully submit the following concerns regarding the Administration's ESEA Blueprint, followed by comprehensive recommendations, which are focused largely on 21st Century Community Learning Centers and include other provisions within ESEA that provide learning opportunities outside of traditional school hours.
+Before-school, afterschool and summer learning programs provide critical supports to students and their families and contribute to educating the whole child.
+As such we respectfully submit the following concerns regarding the Administration's ESEA Reauthorization Blueprint, followed by comprehensive recommendations, which are focused largely on the 21st Century Community Learning Centers Program and include other provisions within ESEA that provide learning opportunities outside of traditional school hours.

-Concerns Regarding the Administration's ESEA Blueprint
+Concerns Regarding the Administration's ESEA Reauthorization Blueprint

-Rather than divert existing 21st Century Community Learning Center funding to other uses, ESEA should provide separate and enhanced funding streams for:
+Rather than divert existing 21st Century Community Learning Center (21st CCLC) funding to other uses, ESEA should provide separate and enhanced funding streams for:

-- The 21st Century Community Learning Centers Program,
+- The 21st Century Community Learning Centers Program;

-- Full Service Community Schools and
+- Full Service Community Schools; and

 - Expanding the school day or year.

-Funds for 21st CCLC should flow by formula to the states and District of Columbia, with each state agency running a competitive grant program in which local education agencies, community based organizations or faith based organizations can be the lead entity.
-All grant applications should require school/community partnerships and a strong alignment between the community based organization and the school.
+Current law should be maintained which provides funds for the 21st CCLC program by formula to the states and District of Columbia, with each State Education Agency (SEA) running a competitive grant program in which local education agencies (LEA), community-based organizations or faith-based organizations can be the lead entity.
+All grant applications should require school/community partnerships and a strong alignment between the community-based organization and the school.

-Flexibility for 21st CCLC should be maintained to allow local communities to determine whether the programming occurs at school, at non-school community based facilities or a combination of locations.
+Flexibility for the 21st CCLC program should be maintained to allow local communities to determine whether the programming occurs at school, at non-school community-based facilities or a combination of locations.

-Eligibility for 21st CCLC state-run competitions should be based on Title I status.
+Eligibility for the 21st CCLC program state-run competitions should be based on Title I status.